Nsustain/nsustain.com/CONTRIBUTING.md

 After all tests are passed, all commits on `develop` will be merged to `main`.

-When you make a pull request,
+When you make a PR,
 GitHub automatically sends an email to the maintainers.
-We'll review the pull request and merge the PR as soon as the reviewing process is done.

 If the maintainers are online, the goal is to start the reviewing process under a day.